Influenza viruses change from year to year, forming new strains.

 You are eligible for a free influenza vaccine if you fit into any of the following groups:

-- Indigenous children and adults:
+- Aboriginal children and adults:

-- all people over 15 years
+- all people 15 years and older

 - anyone aged six months and over with a medical condition that may increase their risk of severe influenza infection